An axiomatic approach to diversity: Introduction

+Again, this measure can be observed to operate successfully in many cases, but unfortunately there are still circumstances where the formula can produce scores that appear slightly imperfect.
+For example, it seems natural that the set $\{A,B,F\}$ should be considered slightly more diverse than the set $\{A,C,F\}$, since both $B$ and $C$ are distance $9$ from $A$ but $B$ is further than $C$ from $F$.
+However, it can be checked that Weitzman's recursion gives $V(\{A,B,F\})=30=V(\{A,C,F\})$, i.e.~there is no preference between the two sets.

-It is the object of this paper to introduce a new axiomatic approach to diversity, in an attempt to produce a measure that never disagrees with intuition (furthermore, we shall only assume that the pairwise-diversities satisfy the properties of a metric, and not necessarily a tree-metric).
-Such an idea has already been discussed in~\cite{pat} and~\cite{ber}, but the axioms suggested were not completely satisfactory, and hence resulted in some undesirable measures being accepted (for example, it is shown that the unique way to satisfy the axioms of~\cite{ber} is to rank sets according to their maximum distance).
+It is the object of this paper to introduce a new axiomatic approach to diversity, in an attempt to produce a measure that never disagrees with intuition.
+Furthermore, we shall only assume that the pairwise-diversities satisfy the properties of a metric, and not necessarily a tree-metric.

-To avoid confusion, we should mention in passing that there are a number of papers (see, for example,~\cite{wei} or~\cite{neh02}) in which the term `diversity' is used to mean the total number of features contained by a set (e.g.~the number of different books possessed by a set of libraries).
-Also, there is an unrelated section of the literature (see, for example,~\cite{mag} or~\cite{bac}) which uses the term to refer to a type of entropy.
-In most situations, these definitions are not consistent with the notion of diversity explored in this paper (although there have been some attempts to unify the different approaches, see e.g.~\cite{neh03} or~\cite{ric}).
+Before we make a start, it is important to point out that the diversity of the set of features (or genes) contained by a set of organisms is often of interest when making conservation decisions (see e.g.~\cite{neh02} or~\cite{wei98}), rather than just the diversity of the set of organisms themselves.
+Although clearly closely related, these two criteria are not identical, and it is not always the case that choosing the most diverse set of organisms equates to choosing the organisms that provide the most diverse set of features.

+For example, if three organisms are represented by the sets $A=\{f_{1},f_{2},f_{3},f_{4},f_{5}\}$, $B=\{f_{1},f_{2},f_{3},f_{4},f_{6}\}$ and $C=\{f_{1}\}$ (where the $f_{i}$'s denote various features/genes), then the set of features contained by $A$ and $B$ (i.e.~$A \cup B$) would be considered to have slightly greater diversity than the set of features contained by $A$ and $C$ (i.e.~$A \cup C$), even though the set $\{A,B\}$ would probably be considered to be less diverse than the set $\{A,C\}$.
+As a more trivial example, the set $A$ might score highly for diversity, even though the set $\{A\}$ would have zero diversity.

 Finally, it is worth remarking that, even without the biological motivation, the question under discussion in this paper seems very natural --- given two collections of points in a metric space, which is the more spread out?
-It seems surprising that the topic has never previously been investigated by mathematicians.
+It is perhaps surprising that the topic seems not to have been widely investigated by mathematicians.